jbengler/tidyplots/README.md

 <!-- badges: end -->

-The goal of `tidyplots` is to streamline the creation of publication-ready plots for scientific papers, by making it easy to gradually add and refine plot elements.
-It allows precise control over composition, style, and absolute sizes, while its utilization of the pipe `%>%` simplifies the construction of advanced plotting pipelines.
+The goal of `tidyplots` is to streamline the creation of publication-ready plots for scientific papers.
+It allows to gradually add and refine plot elements, and provides precise control over composition, style, and absolute sizes.
+By consistent use of the pipe `%>%` it simplifies the construction of advanced plotting pipelines.

 ## Disclaimer